astom15/aiguana-log/README.md

 Backend deployment is handled with Docker, with the image being built in the CI/CD pipeline to bypass build context issues related to the monorepo.
 The monorepo was originally chosen to share TS types but due to persistent build failures, I abandoned that in the essence of time and types were duplicated.
 I went with Fastify over Express because I'd never used it and wanted to try it.

+Also, I used Gemini and sometimes Cursor if it was something minor I had a quick question about.
+Gemini was used a lot to learn about setting up Github Actions and Docker although it did gaslight me a few times.
+Guess thats on me though for not always asking explicitly enough.

 # What I would do if I had more time:

 - as mentioned above, use Git diff as context and release one changelog after multiple PRs